-class calibre.utils.formatter_functions.BuiltinFormatsPaths

-formats_paths() - return a comma-separated list of colon-separated items FMT:PATH giving the full path to the formats of a book.
-You can use the select() function to get the path for a specific format.
+- formats\path\segments(0, 0, 1, 0, '/') returns Help Joe Blogs - formats\path\segments(0, 0, 1, 1, '/') returns Help Joe Blogs.epub formats\paths class calibre.utils.formatter\functions.BuiltinFormatsPaths formats\paths ([separator]) - return a separator-separated list of colon-separated items FMT: PATH giving the full path to the formats of a book.
+The separator argument is optional.
+If not supplied then the separator is ', ' (comma space).
+If the separator is a comma then you can use the select() function to get the path for a specific format.
 Note that format names are always uppercase, as in EPUB.